-Accepting that it is not possible to identify, anticipate or eliminate every risk that may arise and that risk is an inherent part of doing business, our risk management process aims to provide reasonable assurance that we understand, monitor and manage the principal risks we face in delivering our strategic objectives.
+Accepting that it is not possible to identify, anticipate or eliminate business, our risk management process aims to provide reasona assurance that we understand, monitor and manage the principal risks we face in delivering our strategic objectives.

-We employ controls and mitigation strategies to reduce these inherent risks to an acceptable level.
-Our principal risks will evolve as these controls and mitigating activities succeed in reducing the residual risk over time, or as new risks emerge.
+We employ controls and mitigation strategies to reduce these inherent controls and mitigating activities succeed in reducing the residual risk over time, or as new risks emerge.